alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging-02.md

 1. Signal Messenger
 1. WhatsApp Messenger
 1. Ricochet Messenger
-1. PGP-Encrypted Email (in limited circumstances)
+1. PGP-Encrypted Email sent to an ad-hoc list of addressees, or to a maillist

 Further context
 for several of